melaniewalsh/mwalsh/_posts/2016-11-05-building-the-baldwin-twitter-archive.markdown

 ---
 layout: post
-title:  "Building the Baldwin Tweet Archive: Part 1"
+title:  "Building the Baldwin Tweet Archive: Part 1 (twarc and twarc-report)"
 date:   2016-11-05 14:56:56 -0500
 categories: twitter, tweets
+comments: true
 ---

 So my project "Tweets of a Native Son" examines the way that Twitter conversations about Ferguson and the #BlackLivesMater movement invoke the literary author James Baldwin.
 What's my archive?
 How did I build it?